Some things to look for in a photographers portfolio before you hire them

 What will be apparent is that you felt something when looking at the photos.

-The photo makes you ask questions
+The photo makes you ask questions.

-I can see the cool angle and what they are doing, but I want to know why and who are they doing it for.
-This photo causes me to want to read the caption.
-By the way it is a middle school group helping widows with repairs on their houses during the summer.
+I can see the cool angle and what they are doing, but I want to know why and for whom they are doing it.
+The photo makes me want to read the caption, “By the way,” which says it is a middle school group helping widows with repairs on their houses during the summer.

 Pass the Pen + Walk and Talk